excalidraw/excalidraw/README.md

 ### Code Sandbox

 - Go to https://codesandbox.io/s/github/excalidraw/excalidraw
+  - You may need to sign in with Github and reload the page
 - You can start coding instantly, and even send PRs from there!

 ### Local Installation